Enrique-Giottonini/Enrique-Giottonini.github.io/content/post/spark-week-2-module-together/index.md

 - [Longest Substring Without Repeating Characters](https://leetcode.com/problems/longest-substring-without-repeating-characters/) _mid_
 - [Regular Expression Matching](https://leetcode.com/problems/regular-expression-matching/) _hard_

-I'm not particularly good at this type of problems, since I tend to overanalyze them in interviews.
-But we were given enough time to explore them.
+I must admit that I don't consider myself particularly strong in solving this type of problem under pressure, especially during interviews where I tend to overthink and overanalyze.

-Our approach was to solve them as a team using JavaScript as it was the language we langauge we all could understand.
-It was similar to pair programming, as we brainstormed and one person was ...
+I will share my technical insights and solution in a separate post.
+For now, I want to highlight the benefits of attacking problems as a team.
+I found it incredibly enjoyable to collaborate with my teammates on these challenges.
+Communicating on a technical level helped me understand my teammates better and vice versa, as is our element.
+I could sense how their thought processes differed from mine, what nuances they paid attention to, and what they overlook.
+Similarly, they provided clarity on aspects that I tended to overlook.